 Benefits of creating a prototype for your mobile app

 Prototyping is a strategic process that turns visionary ideas into market realities.
-But it's also a quick and cost-efficient way to test and validate app ideas before you go all-in.
-There are many other design and business-related benefits of kicking off your app development process with prototyping, including:
+But it's also a quick and cost-effective way to test and validate app ideas before you go all in.
+There are many other design and business-related benefits of kicking off your app development process with mobile prototypes, including:

 - Validating the app idea early

 There's nothing worse than building a product that nobody needs.
-To avoid this scenario, it's essential to test UI elements and user flows and validate if the product meets users' or stakeholders' needs.
+To avoid this scenario, it's essential to test UI elements and user flows and validate that the product meets the needs of users or stakeholders.
 That's what prototyping is for.

 - Validating UX and usability